chocolatey/choco-wiki/QuickDeployment/V1/QuickDeploymentClientSetupV1.md

 >
 > If the QDE hostname has been changed, the above script most likely will fail.
 >
 > You won't be able to use the above script, and you will need to host your own script somewhere that is trusted so that the QDE certificates can be trusted.
-Please see [[SSL/TLS Setup|QuickDeploymentSslSetup]] for options.
+Please see [[SSL/TLS Setup|QuickDeploymentSslSetupV1]] for options.
 >
 > Please contact support if you need help here.